transbioZI/PRScope/README.md

    - `eur_hg38.phase3.frq`

 ---
+# System Requirements

+## Hardware Requirements

+PRScope requires only a standard computer with enough RAM (4GB) to support the in-memory operations, but for best performance, we suggest a computer with higher specifications: <br>
+RAM: 16+ GB
+CPU: 4+ cores, 3.3+ GHz/core

+The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 cores@3.3 GHz) and internet of speed 100 Mbps.

 ## Software Requirements

 PRScope requires the following:

-- Conda
+- conda
 - Python
 - R
 - Snakemake
 - PLINK
 - PRSice

-Only Conda must be installed manually.
+Only conda must be installed manually.
 All other dependencies are managed via the Conda environment.

----
+PRScope has been tested on the Ubuntu 22.04.5 and requires a Linux system.

 ## Installation Instructions